rfortherestofus/r-without-statistics/proposal.md

 R Without Statistics will show ways that R can be used beyond complex statistical analysis.
 Readers will learn about a range of uses for R, many of which they have likely never even considered.

-Each chapter will, using a consistent format, cover one novel way of using R. Readers will first be introduced to an R user who has done something novel and learn how using R in this way transformed their work.
-Following this, there will be code samples that demonstrate exactly how the R user did the thing they are being profiled for.
-Finally, there will be a summary, with lessons learned from this novel way of using R.
+Each chapter will, using a consistent format, cover one novel way of using R.

+1. Readers will first be introduced to an R user who has done something novel and learn how using R in this way transformed their work.
+2. Following this, there will be code samples that demonstrate exactly how the R user did the thing they are being profiled for.
+3. Finally, there will be a summary, with lessons learned from this novel way of using R.

 Below is an outline of the R Without Statistics.
-While I have not yet confirmed that the subjects would be open to being interviewed, I have relationships with most of them and am confident they would accept my offer.
+While I have not yet confirmed with all of the subjects about their willingness to be interviewed, I have relationships with most of them and am confident they would accept my offer.

 ## Outline